magnesj/ResInsight/docs/PltPlot.md

 More than one letter for one single time step, means that the time steps is from multiple case types.

 ### Zonation/Formation Names
 This property editor lets the user control how formations are handled.
-This is what it looks like in the RFT plot context.
+This is what it looks like in the PLT plot context.

 ![]({{site.baseurl}}/images/RftPltFormationNames.png)